I have been appointed as an Executor or Administrator in a loved one’s estate. What does this mean and what do I have to do next?

 Once you have valued the estate and reported it to the relevant authorities, an application for a Grant of Probate can be made.
 Once the Grant has been issued you can release the estate assets, pay any debts and then distribute the estate.
 Again, this process can be time consuming and complex.

 Overall, as an Executor you can be personally liable for a breach of the wide-ranging duties you owe to the reporting authorities and the beneficiaries, even if any mistake was made in good faith.
 This may include a failure to pay any debts or failing to correctly identify and distribute assets of the estate.

 The Probate Team here at David Gray Solicitors can assist with your loved one’s estate and take the stress away.
 We can take over the administration of the estate as a whole or we can help with certain parts.
 We can ensure that the complex duties bestowed upon you by your loved one are not broken and the role they have entrusted you with is carried out correctly.
 Our team has a wealth of experience which will give you the reassurance that the estate administration will be carried out seamlessly and as quickly as possible.
 We are also able to offer fixed fee packages for all types of probate work to give you the peace of mind that your loved one’s estate will not be consumed by legal fees.

-Call us now on 0191 232 9547 or email Hayley.Baker@davidgray.co.uk to obtain more information or simply to have a chat with one of our Probate specialists.
+Call us now on 0191 232 9547 or email Hayley.Baker@davidgray.co.uk to obtain more information or simply to have a chat with one of our probate solicitors.
 We can provide you with a bespoke quote and talk you through the next steps.
-Or visit our web pages to find out more.